36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Enjoy a delicious lunch onboard while taking in the great views.
 On the way back to the harbor, you’ll be treated to an authentic hula performance from the crew.

-Pick-up and drop-off at select hotels is included in this 3.5-hour tour package.
+Pick-up and drop-off at select hotels are included in this 3.5-hour tour package.

 >> Click here for dolphin-watching rates and availability